Meet Donna Kincheloe, Author of the inspirational book,

 - The Beryl Institute

-She is a volunteer peer reviewer for the Journal of Christian Nursing.
-She also participates as a member of the Healthy Eating Active Living (HEAL) grant taskforce at her church.
-She is co-founder of God’s Banquet, a fellowship opportunity promoting a healthy lunch and hymn sing, bi-monthly.
+She is a peer reviewer for the Journal of Christian Nursing.
+She is founder of God’s Banquet, a Christian fellowship opportunity promoting a healthy lunch and hymn sing, bi-monthly.

 She has also been an active member of Christian retreat teams for women and teens.
 She developed Sunday School curriculum and interactive games to middle-school age students, and has facilitated adult women studies.
 Donna has played guitar and sang with some of her closest friends.
 She enjoys reading, writing, cooking, knitting, sewing, and bird-watching.